 The Academy is exposed to various risks of loss related to torts, thefts of or damage to and destruction of assets, errors and omissions and natural disasters.
 Workers' compensation, general liability, errors and omissions, and property insurance are being provided through the Academy's insurance with minimal deductibles for each line of coverage.
-Settled claims resulting from these risks have not exceeded covered amounts.
+Any settled claims have not exceeded covered amounts.